Powering Energy and Utilities Now and in the Future

 Energy and utility companies continue to face challenging issues at the enterprise level as well as within functional groups or divisions.
 More so than any other industry, many energy and utility companies must address requirements from multiple stakeholders, the changing economic climate, regulatory requirements, environmental issues, unanticipated process failures, aging baby boomers, and even to some extent public opinion.

-Concept Searching’s Smart Content Framework™ and product platforms address and solve content management and information governance with one set of technologies.
+Concept Searching’s Smart Content Framework™, product platforms, and intelligent metadata enabled solutions address and solve content management and information governance with one set of technologies.
 The products have been deployed within energy and utility companies to address a wide range of enterprise and process challenges including: exploration; upstream technical functions, including reservoir development and subsurface; high performance computing (HPC); group-wide safety & operations risk; integrated supply and trading (IST); refining and marketing; upstream global operations (GOO); upstream global wells (GWO); global refinery operations; global platform operations; global knowledge operations; and health and safety.

 Regardless of the specific issues, all energy and utility clients share the same common goal – to improve access and utilization of unstructured and semi-structured content to enhance business outcomes.
 What are they trying to achieve?
 Better enterprise search, information lifecycle management, records management, security violations identification, intelligent migration, management of the costs of eDiscovery and litigation support, text analytics, and knowledge capture and dissemination.